TandsPM/quizBusters/THEPLAN.md

 * Group members: Tandra Malm @tmalm_ , Robin Fleur @saintsappho
 * Chosen Project: Quiz App
-* What your team is working on today: planning!
+* What your team is working on today: implementation of our quiz system from demo text to functional SELECTS from sql database.
 * What was a struggle yesterday: coordination and direction. over the weekend we struggled a bit with organizing our excitement into workable tasks.
-* Est Project Completion: 15 % *
+* Est Project Completion: 20 % *

 # THE GOAL: